About the Prince George Public Interest Research Group

 I don't want to be a member.

-That's not a question, but here's what you'll need to do:
+We're sad to see you go, but here's what you'll need to do:

 Fill out a Membership Refund Request Form